Mystery Fatigue, Stress & Toxic Illnesses

 Rather than find the most convenient label for your condition, I will guide you through an exhaustive but efficient investigative process that eliminates the next most likely cause until we find the issue.
 Once the issue is found treatment is often straight forward.
 Given time and a a push in the right direction, the body has an amazing ability to heal itself.

-Adrenal fatigue is better understood as “stress maladaptation syndrome” where your ability to cope with stress has been compromised, resulting in a whole myriad of symptoms, including: waking up exhausted, energy dips during the day, higher energy at night, difficulty sleeping, weight gain around the belly, craving salt, craving sugar, lightheaded when standing up too quickly, more easily stressed out, imbalanced hormones, and brain fog.[Please note: All functional tests mentioned below can only be gotten through a health care practitioner, such as the Health Detective, here in New Zealand.]
+Adrenal fatigue is better understood as “stress maladaptation syndrome” where your ability to cope with stress has been compromised, resulting in a whole myriad of symptoms, including: waking up exhausted, energy dips during the day, higher energy at night, difficulty sleeping, weight gain around the belly, craving salt, craving sugar, lightheaded when standing up too quickly, more easily stressed out, imbalanced hormones, and brain fog.[Please note: All functional tests mentioned below can only be gotten through a health care practitioner, such as the Dr. Sam Shay, DC, here in New Zealand.]

 Adrenal Fatigue is treatable and you can test for it through the clinic with stress hormone testing via saliva (Adrenocortex Stress Profile).
 Read more about the saliva testing.